Last Updated on June, 2025

 Key Specs:

-- For dogs over 10 pounds with neck sizes from 8 to 26 inches
+- Suitable for dogs with neck sizes ranging from 15 inches to 28 inches

 Pros